 As part of its 2019 education technology strategy, the Government launched a network of ‘demonstrator’ schools and colleges to support other schools and colleges in using technology effectively.
 During the pandemic, the Department for Education changed the aims of the demonstrator programme to focus on helping schools and colleges access training and advice on remote teaching.

 In Scotland, the Scottish Government is encouraging flexible use of The Attainment Scotland Funding (which supports schools to close the attainment gap between the most and least disadvantaged pupils) to support disadvantaged pupil’s remote learning, for example by providing them with devices.

 The Connecting Scotland programme, delivered by the Scottish Government, in partnership with local authorities, Healthcare Improvement Scotland, charities and the digital and IT sectors, was set up in response to the pandemic.
 It aims to get 50,000 digitally excluded households online by the end of 2021.
 The programme offers an internet connection, devices, training and support to vulnerable people who are not already online.
 The latest phase of the programme involved delivering laptops and tablets to digitally excluded low-income families and care leavers.
 The Scottish Government also ran a separate programme with £9 million of funding to deliver 25,000 laptops to disadvantaged children to support remote learning during the pandemic.

 In Wales the Welsh Government pledged up to £3 million to enable local authorities to provide digitally excluded schoolchildren with internet connections and devices.
-They have also distributed 1000 devices to care homes and hospitals to help people access digital health services and stay connected to loved ones.
+In June 2020, it reported that it had delivered 745 devices to 401 care homes to help people access digital health services and stay connected to loved ones.